pcanadas/gestornet/README.md

 # GestorNet

-Python web application designed for a computer supplies company.
+This is a Python web application designed for a computer supplies company.
+This application is web-based and uses the Flask framework.

+Notice: This project was started while I was learning Python 3 and the Flask framework.
+The purpose of this project is purely to give me the opportunity to learn how to code and design a web system and eventually experience the challenges that a full stack developer might face in their daily work.

 ## Features